mchmdirvan/mini-project_mochamad-irvan/README.md

 💓 **Weedy: Wedding E-Invitation Do Yourself**

-This project is a mini-project developed during the Alterra Academy Front-end with ReactJS course.
+This project is a mini-project developed during the Alterra Academy Front-end with ReactJS course within a duration of 2 weeks.
 The application serves as a digital solution for wedding invitations, designed to address the growing need for easily shareable wedding invitations in today's digital era.
 The application is deployed on [Vercel](https://weedyidn.vercel.app/).
 Feel free to explore by logging in with the credentials:
 - **Username:** admin
 - **Password:** password123